mavaddat/OfficeDocs-SharePoint/migration/mail-notification.md

 ## Notification content

-You will receive the following email notifications based on your configured schedule:
+You receive the following email notifications based on your configured schedule:

 **Email details**:
 - **Subject**: Your latest migration progress